ashsajal1/next-saas-template/README.md

 - **Next.js**: Framework for server-side rendering, static site generation, and seamless API routes.
 - **TypeScript**: For static typing and improved developer experience.
 - **Clerk Authentication**: Built-in user authentication with support for various providers.
-- **Database Integration**: Choose between Prisma or Drizzle for database management.
+- **Database Integration**: Both Prisma and Drizzle are included.
+Choose one based on your preference and remove the other.
 - **Tailwind CSS**: Utility-first CSS framework for rapid UI development.
 - **Shadcn**: Component library for React.
 - **PWA Support**: Built-in Progressive Web App capabilities.